Listen to the related podcast episode for this post.

 Cons of Using a Company Name

-Smaller business may not want to work with a “company”.
+Smaller businesses may not want to work with a “company”.
 They might be looking for another local small business and mistake yours for being bigger than it is.

 It can be difficult to come up with a unique and creative company name.
 If you’re like me you don’t want to waste time thinking up a name.
 If you want a company name but are having trouble coming up with one check out a few of these business name generators.
 They don’t give perfect names but they could at least generate a few ideas for you!